peterhinch/micropython-samples/fastbuild/README.md

 source notably where pyboards of different types are in use, or when frozen bytecode necessitates repeated compilation and deployment.
-In particular `buildpyb` will detect the attached Pyboard type, build the appropriate firmware, put the board into DFU mode and deploy it, before launching `rshell`.
-The latter step may be removed if `rshell` is not in use.
+In particular `buildpyb` will detect the attached Pyboard type, build the appropriate firmware, put the board into DFU mode and deploy it.

 The scripts should be run as your normal user and can proceed without user interaction.